 History of CAPM

-- Systematic Risk: In other words, market risk that portfolio diversification can’t fix.
+- Systematic Risk: In other words, market risk that portfolio diversification can’t reduce.
 Interest rates, recessions, and wars are examples of systematic risks.

 Secondly, it’s a relatively simple formula that’s fairly easy to use.
-Additionally, the CAPM is an important tool for investors when it comes to accessing both risk—such as that associated with riskier investments—and reward.
+Additionally, the CAPM is an important tool for investors when it comes to accessing both risk and reward.
 It’s also one of the few formulas that accounts for systematic risk.

-CAPM’s critics say it makes unrealistic assumptions.
+That said, CAPM’s critics say it makes unrealistic assumptions.
 For instance, beta doesn’t acknowledge that price swings in either direction don’t hold equal risk.
-Also, using a particular period for risk assessment ignores that risk and returns don’t distribute evenly over time.
+And, using a particular period for risk assessment ignores that risk and returns don’t distribute evenly over time.

 Photo credit: ©iStock.com/NicolasMcComber, ©iStock.com/Ong-ad Nuseewor, ©iStock.com/stevecoleimages